Impact of CP violation searches at MOMENT experiment with sterile neutrinos: CP violation sensitivities in presence of sterile neutrino

 \subsection{Reconstructing the CP phases}

 In the last subsection, we looked at the CP-violation discovery potential of the MOMENT experiment by performing $\chi^2$ analysis.
-But there is an another way to extract the complementary information by reconstructing the values of two CP phases $\delta_{13}$ and $\delta{14}$, independent of the amount of CP violation.
+But there is an another way to extract the complementary information by reconstructing the values of two CP phases $\delta_{13}$ and $\delta_{14}$, independent of the amount of CP violation.
 We look at the contour plots by reconstructing the CP phases in $\delta_{13}-\delta_{14}$ plane.
 The test values of both the CP phases are varied from $(-\pi, \pi)$ and contours are shown at one, two, and three sigma level, simultaneously.
 The four plots represents the regions reconstructed for the four benchmark values considered in figure~\ref{fig:recoCP}.
 The solid black dot in the upper row represents CP-conserving scenarios with values (0,0), $(\pi,\pi)$ while the bottom panel has CP-violating picture with $(-\pi /2, -\pi /2)$, $(\pi /2, \pi /2)$.
+The uncertainties in the standard CP Phase $\delta_{13}$ (sterile CP phase $\delta_{14}$) can be traced by the horizontal (vertical) spanning of resulting contours.
+The contours are narrower along the test $\delta_{13}$ while they are broader along the test $\delta_{14}$ axis.
+Thus, reconstruction of $\delta_{13}$ is better than $\delta_{14}$, one can understand it by the fact that mixing angle $\theta_{13}$ is known with much precisely than mixing angle $\theta_{14}$.
+To have a quantitative idea of reconstructing the true values of CP phases, we calculate the horizontal and vertica span of contours at $3\sigma$ level for $\delta_{13}$ and $\delta_{14}$ respectively.
+The maximum range of uncertainities in reconstructing the true values of CP phases are mentioned in Table~\ref{table_3}.
 Our results are predicts remarkable sensitivity for determining the precise value of the CP phase $\delta_{13}$ in the presence of sterile neutrino.